RESEARCH STARTER

 - The scientist tests the prediction by collecting data through experimentation.

-When the results of an experiment successfully support a hypothesis, it becomes a theory.
+When the results of many independent experiments consistently and overwhelmingly successfully support a hypothesis across different contexts, it may eventually contribute to the development of a theory.
 This means the hypothesis is very likely correct, but the nature of science does not allow for absolutes, so it is possible a scientific theory will not always hold up completely.
 Not every experiment utilizes every aspect of the scientific method, and sometimes the steps are performed out of order, but scientists align their experiments to the principles of the scientific method for the sake of consistency.
 Since its establishment, the scientific method has informed every scientific theory of repute.
 Science is considered a cyclical, ever-changing process, however.
 Just because a hypothesis is supported at one point in time does not make it foolproof.
 The scientific method is used by researchers to continually improve scientific knowledge.
 An observation that turns into an experiment often gives rise to another observation in need of experimentation.

 Another important element of the scientific method is the concept of reproducibility.
-An experiment should be able to be replicated by other researchers and produce the same outcome as the original study.
+An experiment should be able to be reproduced by other researchers using the original data and code, or replicated by collecting new data to see if it produces the same outcome as the original study.
 If an experiment cannot be replicated, its results must be called into question.
-Failure to replicate also devalues the entire scientific process.
+Failure to replicate does not necessarily devalues the entire scientific process.

 In the early 2010s, a group of scientists began to notice a pattern of non-reproducibility in many high-profile scientific studies.
 In experiments ranging from cancer medicine studies to psychological surveys, researchers found that many scientific claims did not hold up when replicated by independent researchers.
 Some of these studies were highly regarded and appeared in textbooks around the world.
 As a result, a replication crisis developed within the scientific community, particularly within the fields of medicine and psychology.